scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 capabilities.
-We leverage these capabilities in Python to build domain- and machine-specific *specializers* that transform user-written code in a high-level language in various ways to expose parallelism, and then generate the code for a a specific machine.
+We leverage these capabilities in Python to build domain- and machine-specific *specializers* that transform user-written code in a high-level language in various ways to expose parallelism, and then generate code for a a specific machine in a low-level language.
 Then, the code is compiled, linked, and executed.
 This entire process occurs transparently to the user; to the user, it appears that an interpreted function is being called.